 Given that this is an electric toothbrush for babies and toddlers it is surprising just how much is built in and how well it performs for the price.

 There are few options when it comes to electric toothbrush for babies and toddlers.

 Brusheez is a popular choice, but this is really geared to older toddlers and not younger babies.

-There are many almost identical BabySonic options from many far eastern brands, but the vast majority of alternative options tend to be manual brushes.
+There are a number of ‘copycat’ versions of Brush-Baby, but the vast majority of alternative options tend to be manual brushes.